-In the Islamic countries, such as Indonesia, extramarital pregnancy is considered unacceptable action, and abortion is restricted.
+In the Islamic countries, such as Indonesia, extramarital pregnancy is considered an unacceptable action. and abortion is restricted.
 In these countries, when a single girl gets pregnant, she has two options; either marriage to legalize the birth of her child or abortion.
 Those who get married are faced with health risks and socioeconomic problems since the pregnancy of an adolescent without attention to marital status can be dangerous for mother and fetus.
 Additionally, a young pregnant girl might be deprived of education, occupation, and personal development.
 School rules in Indonesia usually do not allow a pregnant girl to continue her education.
-On the other hand, those selecting abortion are also faced with selections are also faced with selections and the selection are also faced with selections are
+On the other hand, those selecting abortion are also faced with seven also faced with seven here also faced by the seven here also face